PaarthPandey10/cloud-practitioner-labs/a01-cloud-computing-essentials/README.md

-# A1 – Static Web Hosting
+# A1 – Cloud Computing Essentials

 > Host a basic static website using Amazon S3 and public access settings.